-Shifting from private motor vehicles to walking, cycling and public transport reduces the amount of carbon dioxide we pump into the atmosphere, and so mitigates the threat of long-term climate change, which if unchecked is likely to destroy the Great Barrier Reef and reduce the food-growing potential of the Australian continent.
+Shifting from (petrol or diesel driven) private motor vehicles to walking, cycling and public transport reduces the amount of carbon dioxide we pump into the atmosphere, and so mitigates the threat of long-term climate change, which if unchecked is likely to destroy the Great Barrier Reef and reduce the food-growing potential of the Australian continent.

-Although public transport still consumes energy, it consumes much less energy per passenger than car transport.
-Indeed, nearly 95 per cent of Australia’s transport-related emissions come from cars, trucks and planes; less than 5 per cent comes from trains, trams and buses.
+Although public transport still consumes energy, it consumes much less energy per passenger than car transport—even electric car transport.
+Currently, nearly 95 per cent of Australia’s transport-related emissions come from cars, trucks and planes; less than 5 per cent comes from trains, trams and buses.
 (Shipping and off-road transport accounts for another small portion.)
-A 2008 study found that Melbourne’s total greenhouse emissions from transport – some 11 million tonnes of CO2 – are 30% higher than London’s, despite London having twice the population.
+A 2008 study found that Melbourne’s total greenhouse emissions from transport—some 11 million tonnes of CO2—are 30% higher than London’s, despite London having twice the population.

-Increasing use of public transport will, by allowing vehicles to be used more effectively, add much less to emissions than equivalent reductions in car use will subtract from them.
-So by shifting a fairly modest one in five car trips to public transport, we can reduce car emissions by 20%, and can do so without significantly increasing overall transport emissions—particularly if the focus is on the vast majority of journeys that take place outside peak hour, or in suburbs that have little or no public transport at present.
+However fast or slow Australia’s transition to renewable electricity proves to be (and keeping in mind that Melbourne’s trams already run on 100% renewable energy), increasing use of public transport will add much less to emissions than equivalent reductions in car use will subtract from them.
+Even by shifting a fairly modest one in five car trips to public transport, we can reduce car emissions by 20%—and in so doing also reduce by 20% the magnitude of the task of transitioning to electric vehicles.
+We can do this without significantly increasing overall transport emissions—particularly if the focus is on the vast majority of journeys that take place outside peak hour, or in suburbs that have little or no public transport at present.

 But of course transport is far from being the only source of our greenhouse emissions.
 It accounts for a little over one-sixth of our emissions, whereas electricity generation accounts for nearly one-third (albeit slowly declining).
 Sometimes this is taken to imply that emissions from transport are being unfairly singled out for undue attention.
 First get electricity’s share down to one-sixth, people say, then we can worry about transport’s share.